GeorgeNAL/NALathletics-blog/_posts/2021-06-16-international-athletes-ncaa-championships.md

 tags: trackandfield ncaa dataviz
 categories: [athletics]
 author: "George"
-post_image: "/assets/img/new-hayward-field.jpg"
+post_image: "/assets/img/new-hayward-field.jpeg"
 slug: /international-athletes-ncaa-championships/
 ---
 <h6>International students made up one-third of the top 10 finishers at the 2021 NCAA Outdoor Track & Field Championships.
-A functional future for American track & field involves keeping these athletes in the US after graduation.</h6>
+These athletes are a unique subset of the athletes we need to keep in the sport past graduation.</h6>

 If not for COVID, we’d be at the point on the track & field calendar where people start asking “How can we keep more of the top American track & field athletes in the US for the summer, so they don’t have to go to Europe?”
 Since travel to Europe is still a coronavirus-induced pain and there’s not much going on over there for American athletes anyway, let’s put a twist on that old standby query:

-How can we keep more of the top European track & field athletes in the US for the summer or longer?
+How can we keep more of the top international track & field athletes in the US for the summer or longer?
 You know, the ones who are doing so well on American college track & field teams?
 In fact, how can we keep them in the US alongside their American teammates and opponents for their post-collegiate careers?

 ### International athletes at NCAA Track & Field Top 10s